astrojoni89/astrosaber/README.md

 Download `astroSABER` using git `$ git clone https://github.com/astrojoni89/astroSABER.git`

 ### Installing astroSABER
-To install `astroSABER`, make sure that all dependences are already installed and properly linked to python.
+To install `astroSABER`, make sure that all dependencies are already installed and properly linked to python.
 We recommend using anaconda and creating a new environment.
 Then cd to the local directory containing `astroSABER` and install via
 ```
 python setup.py install
 ```